 To address project related impacts to these species and designated critical habitat, USACE will initiate formal consultation with USFWS and NMFS, pursuant to Section 7(a) of the Act.
-Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.
+Any required consultation must be concluded prior to the issuance of a Department of the Army Regional General Permit.

 Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA): Section 305(b)(2) of the MSFCMA of 1966, as amended (16 U.S.C. § 1801 et seq.), requires Federal agencies to consult with the NMFS on all proposed actions authorized, funded, or undertaken by the agency that may adversely affect essential fish habitat (EFH).
 EFH is defined as those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
-EFH is designated only for those species managed under a Federal Fisheries Management Plan (FMP), such as the Pacific Groundfish FMP, the Coastal Pelagics FMP, and the Pacific Coast Salmon FMP.
+EFH is designated only for those species managed under a Federal Fisheries Management Plan (FMP), such as the Pacific Groundfish FMP, the Coastal Pelagics FMP, or the Pacific Coast Salmon FMP.
 As the Federal lead agency for this project, USACE has conducted a review of digital maps prepared by NMFS depicting EFH to determine the presence or absence of EFH in the project area.
-Based on this review, USACE has made a preliminary determination that EFH is present at the project location or in its vicinity, and that the critical elements of EFH may be adversely affected by project implementation.
+Based on this review, USACE has made a preliminary determination that EFH is present in the permit area or in its vicinity, and that the critical elements of EFH may be adversely affected by project implementation.
 To address project related impacts to EFH, USACE will initiate consultation with NMFS, pursuant to Section 305(5(b)(2) of the Act.
-Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.
+Any required consultation must be concluded prior to the issuance of a Department of the Army Reginal General Permit.

-Marine Protection, Research, and Sanctuaries Act (MPRSA): Section 302 of the MPRS of 1972, as amended (16 U.S.C. § 1432 et seq.), authorizes the Secretary of Commerce, in part, to designate areas of ocean waters, such as the Cordell Bank, Gulf of the Farallones, and Monterey Bay, as National Marine Sanctuaries for the purpose of preserving or restoring such areas for their conservation, recreational, ecological, or aesthetic values.
+Marine Protection, Research, and Sanctuaries Act (MPRSA): Section 302 of the MPRSA of 1972, as amended (16 U.S.C. § 1432 et seq.), authorizes the Secretary of Commerce, in part, to designate areas of ocean waters, such as the Cordell Bank, Gulf of the Farallones, and Monterey Bay, as National Marine Sanctuaries for the purpose of preserving or restoring such areas for their conservation, recreational, ecological, or aesthetic values.
 After such designation, activities in sanctuary waters authorized under other authorities are valid only if the Secretary of Commerce certifies that the activities are consistent with Title III of the Act.
-No Department of the Army Permit will be issued until the applicant obtains the required certification or permit.
-Since the project occurs in sanctuary waters or may affect sanctuary resources, the applicant is hereby advised to apply for certification or a permit from the Secretary of Commerce, or his designee, to comply with this requirement.
+No Department of the Army Permit will be issued until the applicant obtains any required certification or permit.
+Since covered activities occur in sanctuary waters or may affect sanctuary resources, the applicant has applied for certification or a permit from the Secretary of Commerce or his designee to comply with this requirement.

 National Historic Preservation Act (NHPA): Section 106 of the NHPA of 1966, as amended (16 U.S.C. § 470 et seq.), requires Federal agencies to consult with the appropriate State Historic Preservation Officer to take into account the effects of their undertakings on historic properties listed in or eligible for listing in the National Register of Historic Places.
 Section 106 of the Act further requires Federal agencies to consult with the appropriate Tribal Historic Preservation Officer or any Indian tribe to take into account the effects of their undertakings on historic properties, including traditional cultural properties, trust resources, and sacred sites, to which Indian tribes attach historic, religious, and cultural significance.
-All projects implemented under the Santa Cruz Countywide Permit Coordination Program would be subject to assessment to ensure potential impacts to cultural resources are minimized.
-For all conservation projects covered by the Program, the RCD shall identify and examine the potential for impacts to cultural resources and ensure that no significant adverse effects will result.
-Consultation with the State Historic Preservation Office shall be conducted on a case-by-case basis, as needed
+All projects implemented under the Santa Cruz Countywide Permit Coordination Program would be assessed for potential impacts to cultural resources.
+Consultation with the State Historic Preservation Office shall be conducted on a case-by-case basis, as needed.